 In order for the insurance to be valid, the group walk must be recognised as an official Ramblers walk.
-Details of this are in the insurance guide:

-To be considered an official Ramblers walk, all walks, including coach rambles must:
+To be considered an official Ramblers walk, all walks, including coach rambles, must:

 - Be publicised as a Ramblers activity, in advance, in at least one of the following ways:

-- In a printed programme
+- in a group/area printed programme

-- On the group/area website
+- on the group/area website

-- Have a nominated Leader, and ideally a Backmarker who (together, or separately) have ideally recced the walk.Both the Walk Leader and Backmarker must be members.
+- Have a nominated walk leader and ideally a backmarker who (together, or separately) have ideally recced the walk.Both the walk leader and backmarker must be members.

-Walks involving an overnight stay must also:

-Have an overall primary organiser who ideally
+Walks involving an overnight stay must also have an overall primary organiser who ideally

-has confidence in the ability of Walk Leaders to lead each walk and who will vary the programme of walks if circumstances demand.
+has confidence in the ability of walk leaders to lead each walk and who will vary the programme of walks if circumstances demand.

 Walks involving an overnight stay need to be advertised to members and ideally to the public also in the same manner.

-When individuals, Areas or Groups collaborate with other organisations in this way we strongly recommend that the question of responsibility and insurance cover is discussed and clarified explicitly beforehand.
+When individuals, areas or groups collaborate with other organisations in this way, we strongly recommend that the question of responsibility and insurance cover is discussed and clarified explicitly beforehand.
 As a charity ourselves, it is Ramblers policy not to enter into walks that have the primary purpose to raise funds for another organisation.

 Yes, as long as the trip meets the three basic insurance requirements.
 The trip must be: